-Additional Information Regarding the Student Code of Conduct
+Additional Information Regarding the Student Code of

-The Pennsylvania State University is obligated to provide all students and organizations with the University regulations, policies, and procedures governing student organization conduct.
-Penn State policies and procedures, including the Code of Conduct and the Off-Campus Misconduct Policy, are published on the Student Conduct website, http://studentaffairs.psu.edu/conduct.
+The Pennsylvania State University is obligated to provide all students and organizations with the University regulations, procedures governing student and organization conduct.
+Penn State policies and procedures, including the Student Code of Conduct and relevant written procedures, are published on the Student Accountability website:https://studentaffairs.psu.edu/studentaccountability.

-If you have additional questions, special needs, or wish to request a hard copy of this information, please contact the Office of Student Conduct at University Park.
+If you have additional questions or wish to request a hard copy of this information, or require reasonable accommodation due to a documented disability, please contact the Office of Student Accountability & Conflict ResponseConduct at University Park.

-Parental Notification Policy
+Parental and/or Guardian Notification Policy